 This is a retro fit smart door lock and is highly compatible with existing locks worldwide which is one of the real benefits of it.
 It’s extremely simple to install and worked flawlessly since I installed it.

-To have smart speaker integration or access the lock remotely you’ll need one of the SwitchBot hubs and I would definitely recommend getting the external keypad with fingerprint reader functionality.
+To have smart speaker integration or access the lock remotely you’ll need one of the SwitchBot hubs and I would definitely recommend getting the external keypad with fingerprint reader functionality or the new vision keypad with facial recognition.
 SwitchBot sell this as a bundle to save you money if you decide to go that route.

 Smart Curtains